-Wisdom teeth generally develop in a person between the age of 16 and 26 and are referred to as ‘third molars’ by our Ft Collins dentists.
-About 30% to 37% of the population never develop wisdom teeth.
-All those who develop wisdom teeth may face some sort of complications.
-Generally, people develop four of them, one in each of the corner of their mouth.
+Wisdom teeth generally develop between the ages of 16 and 26 and are referred to as ‘third molars’ by many family dentists.
+Surprisingly, about 30 percent of the population will not have wisdom teeth.
+Those who do develop wisdom teeth may face related complications.
+Generally, people develop four third molars, one in each of the corner of their mouth.
 If all the ‘third molars’ develop alongside other teeth, they can prove to be an asset to the mouth.
-However, in most of the cases, these teeth need to be extracted to avoid various complications.
+However, in most of the cases, these teeth need to be extracted to avoid any problems.

 Impaction of the Wisdom Teeth

 Impaction is a term used to discuss teeth that fail to emerge in their expected position.
-Most of the wisdom teeth fall in this category, mainly because there is insufficient space in the jaw to accommodate them.
-There are various types of impaction that the Ft Collins dentists at Shore’s often see and all of them come with their own set of problems.
+Most wisdom teeth fall into this category because there is insufficient space in the jaw to accommodate them.
+There are various types of impacted wisdom teeth that we see, and each has their own unique set of problems.
 Impaction can be either vertical, distal, mesial or horizontal.
-A Vertical impaction occurs when a tooth grows upright.
-A distal impaction may occur when a tooth grows at around a forty five degree angle, in the opposite direction of other teeth.
-A mesial impaction is right opposite to the distal impaction where a tooth grows towards the others.
+A vertical impaction occurs when a tooth grows upright.
+A distal impaction may occur when a tooth grows close to a forty-five-degree angle, in the opposite direction of other teeth.
+A mesial impaction the opposite of a distal impaction where a tooth grows towards the others.
 In horizontal impaction, wisdom teeth grow sideways at ninety degrees in the direction of other teeth.

 Should You Remove your Wisdom Teeth?

 Besides impaction, various other problems can occur if these teeth are left in your mouth.
-Though removal of wisdom teeth may not be necessary in every case, any of our Ft Collins dentists are the best people to advise you after examining your teeth.
-Sometimes, infections may occur due to the presence of bacteria, which is impossible to clean because the tooth is only partially erupted though your gums.
-In some cases, your wisdom teeth may be prone to decay due to their position, which makes them difficult to clean.
-Any dental plaque on them can turn into decay if left alone.
-This can be a problem in case of wisdom teeth, as a dental filling may not solve this problem.
-Some other problems caused by wisdom teeth include damage to neighboring teeth and tumors and cysts in the mouth.
+Though the removal of wisdom teeth may not be necessary in every case, our family dentists are the best people to advise you after examining your teeth.
+Sometimes, infections may occur due to the presence of bacteria, which is impossible to clean because the tooth is only partially erupted from your gums.
+In other cases, your wisdom teeth may be prone to decay due to their position which makes them difficult to clean.
+Any built-up plaque on your wisdom teeth can turn into decay if left alone.
+This can be a problem with wisdom teeth, as a dental filling may not solve this problem like it would with other teeth.
+Some other problems caused by wisdom teeth include damage to neighboring teeth, tumors, and cysts in the mouth.
 Acute and chronic pain is another reason for the removal of wisdom teeth.
-Many people experience continuous pain when the wisdom teeth begin to erupt, which is the biggest reason why you may need to make an appointment with our Ft Collins dentists in the first place.
+Many people experience continuous pain when the wisdom teeth begin to erupt, which is the biggest reason why you may need to make an appointment with our Fort Collins dental clinic in the first place.